freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/csharp/interface/index.md

 title : Interface
 ---
 ---
-An interface is similar to a class but without implementation for its members.
+An interface is similar to a class or struct but without implementation for its members.
 An interface declares a contract or a behavior that implementing classes should have.
 It may declare only properties, methods and events with NO access modifiers.

-All the declared members must be implemented in the implementing class, otherwise we will have a compile error.
+All the declared members must be implemented in the inharit class, otherwise will have an compile error. as a convention we will mark interface with the letter I at the begenning (IMyInterface || IUserOptions).
-As a convention, we will mark an interface with the letter I at the beginning (IMyInterface || IUserOptions)
+You define an interface by using the interface keyword.

 All members of an interface are: implicitly abstract,